Evaluating gesture generation in a large-scale open challenge: The GENEA Challenge 2022: Evaluation

 Test takers were remunerated 6 GBP for each successfully completed human-likeness study.
 Since the median completion time was 28 minutes each, this corresponds to a median compensation just above 12 GBP per hour.
 Similarly, the appropriateness studies took a median of 24 or 25 minutes to complete, and earned a reward of 5.5 GBP each, amounting to around 13 GBP per hour.
-These compensation levels all exceed the UK national living wage and also exceeds the highest living wage quoted by the Living Wage Foundation in the UK.
+These compensation levels all exceed the UK national living wage and also exceeds the highest living wage quoted by the Living Wage Foundation in the UK at the time of the evaluation.
 All numbers are as measured by Prolific, which uses the median rather than the mean for these calculations to prevent extreme completion times from skewing the data.
-Response data from the evaluation and statistical analysis code are provided at \href{https://doi.org/10.5281/zenodo.6939888}{doi.org/10.5281/zenodo.6939888}
+Response data from the evaluation, together with statistical analysis code, is provided at \href{https://doi.org/10.5281/zenodo.6939888}{doi.org/10.5281/zenodo.6939888}.